 Holy Cross Dining’s Sustainability Efforts

 - Kimball Main Dining Hall is “trayless” which saves 900 gallons of water per day and has significantly reduced food waste

-- Kimball Main Dining Hall and Kimball Food Court recycle or compost 100% of all waste.
+- Kimball Main Dining Hall recycles or composts 100% of all waste.
 Any waste that cannot be recycled or composted is burned for energy

 - Kimball Dining Hall has eliminated all use of Styrofoam

 - Filtered water is available across campus as an alternative to bottled water

 - To promote the use of reusable beverage containers, discounts are given to customers who use reusable mugs